 Reinforcing Iron or Rebar Worker Salary

 Men make up the majority of Reinforcing Iron or Rebar Workers in the United States, and the nationwide average salary in this area lies in the neighborhood of $17.86 per hour.
-Job satisfaction is reported as high by the vast majority of workers.
-Health benefits are not enjoyed by everyone in this line of work, and about two in five lack any coverage at all.
-Medical benefits are reported by the greater part and dental coverage is claimed by a little less than one-half.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.
+Job satisfaction for Reinforcing Iron or Rebar Workers is high.
+Health benefits are not enjoyed by everyone in this line of work, and just over two-fifths lack any coverage at all.
+Medical benefits are reported by more than half and dental coverage is claimed by more than two-fifths.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.